Eyasushewangizaw/retail_prj/README.md

 # Project Overview

-This project demonstrates a production-style data engineering pipeline built using PySpark and Apache Spark running on Docker.
+This project demonstrates a production-style data engineering pipeline built using PySpark running on Docker.

 The pipeline simulates a real-world retail system by: